JackCollier/nc-news-fe/README.md

 4. To explore different topics, you can use the navigation bar at the top, which lists all available topics.
 Clicking on a topic will filter the articles based on the selected category.

-5. Enjoy reading and engaging with the NC News community!

 ## Backend Repository

 To see the code for the backend server/API that powers this app, you can visit the following repository: [NC News Backend](https://github.com/JackCollier/nc-news-api).